1. PIXCI® Imaging Drivers Installation: Windows Drivers without using the XCAP GUI

 See the PCI Configuration Tips for the Vendor and Device ID of all PIXCI® frame grabbers.

-for Windows 32-bit and Windows 64-bit, respectively.
-See Driver Configuration Parameters in the XCAP User’s Manual for its use and options.
+which is optionally created by XCAP or by the user.
+See Driver Configuration Parameters in the XCAP User’s Manual for the string’s syntax and options.

 PIXCI® Serial (COM Port) Driver